philipstubbs13/pandas-challenge/README.md

 ##  <a name="background"></a>Background

-I started with 2 csv files.
+For this project, I started with 2 csv files.
 Both of these files can be found [here](./PyCitySchools/Resources).
-One csv file includes information about the students in the district, such as, name, grade, school name, reading score, and math score.
-The other csv file includes information about the schools in the district, such as, type, size, and budget.
+One [csv file](./PyCitySchools/Resources/students_complete.csv) includes information about the students in the district, such as name, grade, school name, reading score, and math score.
+The other [csv file](./PyCitySchools/Resources/schools_complete.csv) includes information about the schools in the district, such as type, size, and budget.
 For this analysis, I loaded the two csv files into pandas dataframes.
-I merged these two dataframes based on school name to create a combined dataframe.
+I merged these two dataframes based on the school name field they share to create a combined dataframe.
 I used the combined dataframe to analyze and find trends in school performance.

 ##  <a name="nb"></a>Jupyter Notebook